finbourne/lusid-sdk-python-preview/sdk/docs/RelationshipDefinitionsApi.md

 # **get_relationship_definition**
 > RelationshipDefinition get_relationship_definition(scope, code, as_at=as_at)

-[EARLY ACCESS] GetRelationshipDefinition: Get relationship definition
+[EXPERIMENTAL] GetRelationshipDefinition: Get relationship definition

 Retrieve the specified relationship definition